Before you sit down at the Easter table, take a few minutes to think about Easter foods dangerous for dogs.

-Poultry bones after cooking process break down into sharp and long fragments.
+Poultry bones after the cooking process break down into sharp and long fragments.
 Dogs, unlike humans, usually don’t take time to chew their food.
 Most dogs immediately swallow, which can cause the bone splinters to penetrate the pet’s digestive tract.
 Many dogs have very sensitive digestive tracts and cannot eat any cooked bones at all; it causes upset stomach and diarrhea.
 Be safe, not sorry and keep your pet away from all cooked bones.

 Coffee and alcohol

 At the Easter table, we often enjoy a cup of coffee made with our espresso maker, a drink, or a glass of wine.
 These drinks are absolute no-nos for your dog!

 Caffeine in coffee causes heart palpitations.
 Hops, used in beer, can cause the dog’s body temperature to rise uncontrollably, which leads to the failure of most internal organs.
 Alcohol intoxication in animals can cause a coma or death.
 Alcoholic beverages tempt dogs with sweetness and aroma, so be sure to keep glasses with drinks, beer, and liqueurs out of reach.

 Make your Easter holiday safe, fun, and enjoyable for all the members of your family whether human or canine by keeping Easter foods dangerous for dogs away from your pet.

 Mira Alicki is a jewelry designer and goldsmith for the past 22 years.
 Her passion for animals led her to create her line of jewelry and online store to benefit charities.
 40% of each purchase is donated back to the animal community.
 You can find Mira on Twitter or Forever In My Heart.